SionSmallman/CS2-Helper/README.md

-# CS2 Helper - Discord
+# CS2 Helper - Discord bot

 CS2 Helper is a Discord bot with utilities that are helpful to Counter Strike 2 players.